mongodb/docs/source/core/replication.rst

 Database replication with MongoDB, as with other systems, adds redundancy, helps to ensure high availability, simplifies certain administrative tasks such as backups, and may increase read capacity.
-Most production deployments are or should use replication.
+Most production deployments are using or should use replication.

-TODO: "are or should use replication."  are use replication?

 If you're familiar with other database systems, you may think about replica sets as a more sophisticated form of traditional master-slave replication. [#master-slave]_